Missing couple found dead after camping in regional Victoria

-The search for a couple who went missing while on a camping trip in regional Victoria has come to tragic end after they were found dead this morning.
+The search for a couple who went missing while on a camping trip in regional Victoria has come to tragic end after they were found dead in their car this morning.

-Caleb Forbes, 22, and his girlfriend Shannon Lowden, 21, told family members last Friday that they were heading to Thomas Dam in West Gippsland to camp overnight.
+Caleb Forbes, 22, and his girlfriend Shannon Lowden, 21, told family members last Friday they were heading to Thomas Dam in West Gippsland to camp overnight.

 They failed to return as planned and the alarm was raised when Mr Forbes didn't turn up to work on Sunday.